prossm/basic-web-tts/README.md

 This is a simple web interface for [Piper Text-to-Speech](https://github.com/rhasspy/piper) that provides a user-friendly way to convert text to speech using various voice models.

-This repo was fully vibe-coded in [Cursor](https://www.cursor.com/).
+This repo was almost entirely vibe-coded in [Cursor](https://www.cursor.com/).

 ## Prerequisites